-But had I not made up my mind to address you on the Children of the Wood, I might have spoken of the fast young man, who finds that sending torchlight processions down his throat is not conducive to happiness, nor dice to early piety; who goes it while he is young, from the vain idea that when he gets old he can't, and thus never gets old, so he don't know wheth-
+But had I not made up my mind to address you on the Children of the Wood, I might have spoken of the fast young man, who finds that sending torchlight processions down his throat is not conducive to happiness, nor dice to early piety; who goes it while he is young, from the vain idea that when he gets old he can't, and thus never gets old, so he don't know whethcome a Greeley, and go forward --forward to Richmond, if Gen. McClellan is ready.

-ARTEMUS WARD AS A PUBLIC LECTURER (Cartoon from Vanity Fair, May 24, 1862)
+ARTEMUS WARD AS A PUBLIC LECTURES (Cartoon from Vanity Fair, May 24, 1862)

 If I had not spoken of fast young men I might have alluded to those ornamental but useless people who are out of their place through not being allowed to choose their own avocations.
 Frequently it happens that the wrong man is in the There are Sunday right place.
 School teachers who ought to be stock-brokers; seldom, however, stock-brokers who ought to be tack on the South as follows:1 When he stole all his little brother's gingerbread, and made covert attacks upon the jellies, and pinched his little sister, and then boldly asked to "be let alone, "--when his little hands froze to the odd coppers around the house--he had all the elements of rebellion, and he is only waiting to be old enough to secede from the kindly roof that had sheltered him, unfurl the seven-starred banner of ingratitude, and commence a systematic course of villainy on an extensive and devastating scale.
-19 It were better to have all the measles of the neighborhood than an incipient ${\rm Floyd}^{20}$ in your family.
-21
+It were better to have all the measles of the neighborhood than an incipient ${\rm Floyd}^{20}$ in your family, $^{21}$

-> Sunday School teachers; politicians who should be in the penitentiary; Generals who ought to be old women--and some of them are; lecturers who ought to have staid at home with their mothers--but we will not speak of that now!
-18
+Sunday School teachers; politicians who should be in the penitentiary; Generals who ought to be old women--and some of them are; lecturers who ought to have staid at home with their mothers--butwewill not speak of that now!